jperkin/bob/README.md

  * A separate tool such as `pkgin` needs to be used to upgrade the system using the resulting packages.

-pkgtool aims to combine these methods into a best-of-both approach:
+Bob aims to combine these methods into a best-of-both approach:

  * Automatically set up build sandboxes, hiding away all of the complexity involved trying to support multiple operating systems.